pulp-platform/fann-on-mcu/README.md

 However, once you are running the code in-system, don't forget to rescale the input data by scaling it accordingly: `int x_fixed = x * (1 << DECIMAL_POINT);`.
 The decimal point constant is provided through fann\_conf.h.

 Furthermore, make sure that the data on which you are previously training your full-precision network is scaled to the [-1,1] interval including a potential safety-margin and that this scaling is also applied during on-device data preparation.
 FANN's network quantization method assumes the data is normalized this way and quantizes using worst-case data scaling assumptions.
 Thus training the network or feeding it non-normalized data is likely to introduce overflows.

+Experimental tests show that if activation functions with names containing "_STEPWISE__" are used already during the training, the loss in accuracy with fixed point inference is almost none.

 ## File Description
 Constant files: